renalmri-org/website.github.io/README.md

 3. To test the changes you made locally, open a terminal or prompt, navigate to the folder you just created (so you can see the file `_config.yml`).

-4. Type the command `jekyll serve` and hit Enter.
+4. Type the command `jekyll serve` or `jekyll install` and hit Enter.
 If you see `jekyll` producing errors at this stage, try using the command `bundle exec jekyll serve` instead.
 If that does not resolve the problem, re-installe and upgrade Jekyll (follow the [Jekyll installation guide](https://jekyllrb.com/docs/installation/) again).
-After upgrading to Jekyll 4.2, I previously had to add a deprecated dependency with the command `bundle add webrick` ([instructions here](https://github.com/jekyll/jekyll/issues/8523)).

 5. After a while, you should see a line `Server address: http://127.0.0.1:4000/`.
-You can copy the address into your web browser and test the functionality of the local copy of the site.
-Make sure that all the changes you made appear.
-Back in the terminal window, hitting Ctrl-C will stop the local Jekyll server.
+Enter this address into your web browser.

 6. If you're happy with the local rendering of the site, commit the changes back to the 'develop' branch of the repository.